jj30/ChessPGNHelper/readme.md

 But why?

-I don't actually know.
-I was asking YOU.
-But if you want to study chess games, this Android application will help you.
+Because they reached a detente not to trade queens.
+If you want to study more chess games, this Android application will help you.
 We have about 288 K games in the cloud.
 Feel free to study and learn from them.

 ![Figure 4:](https://github.com/jj30/ChessPGNHelper/blob/master/images/clipboard.png?raw=true)